grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 snapshot from March 1st, 2019).
 With this, we ensure [reproducibility and cross-device compatibility](https://timogrossenbacher.ch/2017/07/a-truly-reproducible-r-workflow/).
-We use Timo's [freely available template](https://github.com/grssnbchr/rddj-template) for this, with some adaptions detailed under **Reproducibility**.
+We use Timo’s [freely available template](https://github.com/grssnbchr/rddj-template) for this, with some adaptions detailed under **Reproducibility**.